 Being Diagnosed With a Balance Disorder

-In 2014, life threw me a curve ball and I was diagnosed with a balance disorder and had to stop working.
+Part of why I don’t do early mornings is that in 2014, I was diagnosed with a balance disorder and had to stop working.
 This gave me way too much time at home not being able to do all the activities I loved.
 One day while I was staying with my parents I picked up my Mother’s superzoom camera and started taking pictures of the birds I saw in her backyard.
 I found myself completely hooked!

-Two years later, I upgraded to a DSLR and wrote all about the experience here on the blog.
+Two years later, I upgraded to a DSLR and haven’t looked back.